We represent New Zealand in international fisheries management. Find out about our role, what we do, and how to access international fisheries.

 - building bilateral and regional fisheries relationships

-- supporting management of fisheries in other countries, especially Pacific island countries.
+- working together to manage fisheries in other countries, especially Pacific island countries.

-New Zealand has signed up to a number of international treaties that manage international fisheries.
+New Zealand has signed international treaties that manage international fisheries.
+These include:

 - United Nations Convention on the Law of the Sea (UNCLOS)